Due to the waterfall, steep terrain, fragile habitat, and the wishes of our founder, Floracliff is

 groups, and other groups interested in visiting Floracliff.

 Private tours are limited to groups of 5-15 people.
 There is a suggested donation of $10/person for private tours.

 The Floracliff Field Studies is a series of workshops that began in 2012 and are designed

 to highlight biodiversity through hands-on experience and in-depth lectures.

-Workshop topics have covered mushrooms, aquatic diversity, conifers, ferns, herpetology, insects and spiders, spring fora, geology, and more.
+Workshop topics have covered mushrooms, aquatic diversity, conifers, ferns, herpetology, insects and spiders, spring flora, geology, and more.
 Workshop

 participants gain experience in species identification and handling, survey and collection techniques, and other field activities.
 Indoor activities cover natural history, ecology, life cycles, behavior, and more.
 While the workshops are open

 to anyone, we think they are of particular interest to naturalists,

 biology students, science educators, and land managers, as well as those

 with a strong passion for the subject.
 Learn more about the workshops